InfoSecExplorer/Cross-Site-Request-Forgery-CSRF-/README.md

 **Testing CSRF**

 1. Interect with functionality and intercept the request.
-2. Send this requets to repeater.
+2. Send this requets to the repeater.
-3. Remove any csrf param and generate csrf poc
+3. Remove the csrf entire parameter and right click to generate csrf poc
-4. Edit according to your preference,For example:
+4. Edit according to your preference.
-5. Done send this to victim.
+5. Deliver to the victim.

 # 3. CSRF token is not tied to the user session